What Is Kojic Acid? Everything You Should Know And More!

 Fades Dark Spots

 This is the main benefit.
-Kojic acid lightens sun spots, age spots, and acne marks.
+Kojic acid may help lighten sun spots, age spots, and acne marks.
 Results appear gradually over 8-12 weeks.

 Evens Skin Tone

 Uneven skin color improves with regular use.
-Patches and blotchiness fade.
+Patches and blotchiness fade over time.
 Your overall complexion looks more uniform.

 Melasma causes brown patches, often on the face.
 Kojic acid can help lighten these stubborn areas.
 It works best combined with sun protection.

-For melasma-specific advice, see treating hyperpigmentation and melasma.
+For melasma-specific advice, see treating dark marks and melasma.

-Kojic acid doesn't just fade existing spots.
-It also prevents new ones from forming.
+Kojic acid does not just fade existing spots.
+It may also help prevent new ones from forming.
 This is why maintenance use helps.

 Kojic acid has mild germ-fighting properties.
-This can help acne-prone skin.
-It reduces bacteria while fading acne marks.
+This can help acne-prone skin by reducing bacteria while fading acne marks.

 Works on Body Too

-Face isn't the only area that benefits.
+Face is not the only area that benefits.
 Kojic acid works on underarms, elbows, knees, and inner thighs.
 Any area with dark spots can improve.

 See our guide to using kojic acid on body areas.